-- Clean boats, trailers, and other equipment thoroughly between fishing trips to keep from transporting undesirable fish pathogens and organisms, from one water body to another with special care to clean fishing equipment when you are done fishing known locations of the fish diseases.
-A light bleach solution (1/2 cup bleach to 5 gallons of water) is an excellent disinfectant for cleaning your equipment.
-Another new option for disinfecting equipment and boats is Virkon-Aquatic which will be soon available in pre-measured packets.
-Simply follow the directions for use provided with the disinfectant.
+- Clean boats, trailers and other equipment thoroughly between fishing trips to keep from transporting undesirable fish pathogens and organisms, from one water body to another with special care to clean fishing equipment when you are done fishing.
+A light bleach solution is an excellent disinfectant for cleaning your equipment.

-- After cleaning allow boats, trailers, and other equipment to fully dry for 4 to 6 hours in the sun.
+- Allow boats, trailers and other equipment to fully dry for 4 to 6 hours in the sun before use.

 - Do not move fish or fish parts from one body of water to another.